jupyter/jupytercon2023/cfp.md

 JupyterCon talks are 30 minutes long.
 Talks are organized into the following tracks:

-- **Community: tools and practices** Talks that address the community tooling and best practices in the Jupyter ecosystem.
-Community tools include frontends, kernels, extensions, and other tools in the Jupyter ecosystem.
+- **Community: tools and practices** Talks that address the community tooling and the best practices in the Jupyter ecosystem.
+Community tools include Jupyter frontends, kernels, extensions, and other tools of the ecosystem.
   Community practices include how Jupyter is used in a workflow and introspection into the Jupyter community itself.

-- **Enterprise Jupyter Infrastructure**: Talks that address deploying Jupyter and JupyterHub at scale in industry, government, high-performance computing, science, education, and other settings.
-Topics include DevOps, scaling services, security concerns, regulation compliance, and more.
+- **Enterprise Jupyter Infrastructure**: Talks that address the deployment of Jupyter and JupyterHub in the industry, government, at high-performance computing facilities, and other settings.
+Topics include DevOps, scaling services, security concerns, regulation, compliance, and more.

-- **Jupyter in Education**: Talks that address how to teach and learn using Jupyter in a variety of settings.
+- **Jupyter in Education**: Talks that address how to teach and learn using Jupyter.
+Talks can present technological developments, or pedagogical subjects.

-- **Jupyter for scientific discoveries** Talks that address how Jupyter is used in specific scientific research fields, such as medical research, astronomy, physics, climate change, meteorology, and more.
-Data science applications
+- **Jupyter for discovery** Talks that address how Jupyter is or can be used in specific scientific and technical fields, such as medical research, astronomy, physics, climate change, robotics, and more.

 - **Data Science** Talks that address how Jupyter is used by data science practitioners in industry, government, and elsewhere.

-- **Others** Talks that address anything else (as long as it's relevant to the Jupyter)
+- **Others** Talks that address anything else (as long as it is relevant to the Jupyter)

 # Posters at JupyterCon 2020

 The poster session is a forum for ideas to be presented in a concise, visually appealing way.
-Posters can be work in progress or the highlights of a project you would like to share and discuss.
+Posters can be used to present work in progress or the highlights of a project you would like to share and discuss.
 Posters are shared as a static pdf file.
 We also encourage you to consider linking to an ‘executable’ and ‘interactive’ poster, such as a Voilà dashboard.
 Show us how you tell stories with Jupyter.